mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 12. Probably a Bedroom.
 The interior of this room has been charred black, as if by flame (possibly by a plasma gun).
 Nothing remains of its original furnishings.

 13. Bedroom.
-This room is much like room 8, but the full length mirror is cracked.
+This room is much like [[#^room-8|room 8]], but the full length mirror is cracked.
 If the latch (concealed) is found, the the area behind the mirror is found to be empty, the retransmitter having been removed.
 The area is now used for storage, and contains several cartons of books with garish covers.
-In addition, a map box with a chip installed for a specific world ([[Victoria]], located in the [[Lanth Subsector]] in the [[The Spinward Marches]]; Victoria is covered in greater detail in an article in The Journal of the Travellers' Aid Society, No. 3).
+In addition, a map box with a chip installed for a specific world ([[Victoria]], located in the [[Lanth Subsector]] in the [[The Spinward Marches]]).

 ![[AN-50Diagram3.jpg]]

 14. Bedroom.
-This room is much like room 9, but contains two bunks rather than the double bed.
+This room is much like [[#^room-9|room 9]], but contains two bunks rather than the double bed.
 Aside from ordinary articles of clothing, the only items of interest are an instant print camera, and a battery powered typewriter.
 Close examination of the typewriter reveals that it can be used as a remote (up to 500km distant) terminal for the ship's computer.
 15. Locked Bedroom Door.
 Taped to the door is a crayon drawing (as if by a child) of a coiled snake.
 When the door is forced, a terribly foul odor and considerable quantities of dust roil from the room.
 Inside are four dead bodies, three adults and one child, all exhibiting considerable corruption.
 In addition, dirty linen is piled in the corners of the rooms, and the floor is filthy.
 Breathing the unfiltered air of the room exposes an individual to an extreme chance of infection.
 The dust will slowly spread to the entire deck (within ten minutes). after which anyone on the deck is subject to a strong chance of infection.
 If an iris valve is opened to another level, that level becomes a possible source of contamination (with a low chance of infection).
-The effects of this disease are covered on page 21.
+The effects of this disease are covered [[#The Disease|here]].
 16. Bathroom.
 This small room contains toilet facilities and a shower.
 17. Kitchen or Galley.
 This area is studded with tables and chairs, between kitchen facilities along the lateral walls.
 The tables and chairs are collapsible, and the kitchen areas have sliding screens which can be used to conceal and protect them.
 The floor of this area is uncarpeted, and bears markings similar to that of a basketball court, obviously for some sort of game.
 This concept is furthered by the contents of one drawer in the kitchen area: several resilient balls and some handball gloves.
 A remote control switch in the drawer will turn off (and on) the grav plates in the galley/kitchen area.
 18. Maintenance Area.
 Behind the cold box (it swivels out) on the port side is a maintenance area filled with life support systems, such as main temperature and air circulation ducts.